Spot risks early

 The prompt sends a Slack digest by default.
 Swap in an email address if you'd rather get it in your inbox.

-Optional — schedule it daily
+Schedule it daily

-80% is the standard starting point — it gives you roughly a week of lead time in a typical billing cycle, depending on your affiliate's send pace.
+80% is the standard starting point.
+It gives you roughly a week of lead time in a typical billing cycle, depending on your affiliate's send pace.
 If you run a high-volume program where partners can move from 80% to 100% in 48 hours, drop to 70%.
 If you prefer fewer alerts on slower partners, raise to 90%.

 The prompt calculates each flagged affiliate's current daily average payout and projects it forward to the end of the billing cycle.
 If the projection exceeds the cap, they're flagged "AT RISK."
 If they're on track to finish under cap, it shows "On track."
 It's the difference between a partner at 85% who will coast to 92% by cycle end and a partner at 85% who will hit 100% in two days.

 Yes.
-The guardrail checks for daily_payout_cap specifically — if a daily cap is closer to tripping than the period cap, the recipe flags the daily cap instead and notes it clearly in the output.
+The guardrail checks for daily_payout_cap specifically.
+If a daily cap is closer to tripping than the period cap, the recipe flags the daily cap instead and notes it clearly in the output.

 Native cap features acknowledged.
 Per-threshold alerts (50/75/90/100%), auto-deactivation, auto-redirect to fallback offer, in-platform pacing report, and partner-side notifications all exist today.
-The recipe doesn't replace any of them — it complements them with a cross-program ranked daily digest.
+The recipe doesn't replace any of them; it complements them with a cross-program ranked daily digest.

 Pace-flag math is net-new.
 Native pacing shows current consumption.
-The recipe projects: "at this rate, partner X trips the weekly cap on Thursday."
+The recipe projects: "At this rate, partner X trips the weekly cap on Thursday."
 That projection (current pace × days remaining vs cap headroom) is the recipe's calculation, not a native feature.

 What this recipe is NOT for: per-affiliate caps you've already wired native alerts on.
-If you have a Slack notification firing from EF native at 75% on Partner Y / Offer Z, you don't need the recipe to repeat it.
+If you have a Slack notification firing from Everflow native at 75% on Partner Y / Offer Z, you don't need the recipe to repeat it.
 The recipe earns its keep on programs with 20+ partners where setting up per-cap alerts for every combination isn't realistic.

 Drop us the question you wish had a prompt.
 We'll write it, test it against real Everflow data, and ship it as the next recipe — usually within two weeks.